RJMetrics/Magento2-Social/README.md

-# Magento_ShopialFacebook module
+# Magento_ShopialFacebook Module

 ## Overview

-The Shopial_Facebook module enables you to sell and promote products in Facebook.
-The integration is easy to use and it allows your customers to purchase products through Facebook.
-When you update a product in your original store, the update is synchronized with your Facebook store so that you need only to make changes in one place.
+The Shopial_Facebook module enables you to sell and promote products on Facebook.
+The integration is easy to use and upon completion allows customers to buy products on your Facebook page.
+Updating products in your original store automatically updates products in your Facebook store.

-## Installation details
+## Installation Details

-The Shopial_Facebook module creates a new user integration called Magento Social which has permissions to the Magento catalog of products.
-To complete the integration, the user manually enters the Integration tab System and activate this user.
-A new tab is created called Marketing > Magento Social that permits you to continue the installation on the Facebook business page side.
+The Shopial_Facebook module creates a new user integration called Magento Social, which has permissions to the Magento catalog of products.
+To complete the integration, follow directions in the user’s guide to allow popups from your store, activate Magento Social and launch your Facebook store.

-### UI components
+### UI Components

-On the Marketing tab, there is a new menu item called Magento Social.
-The Magento Social page contains abilities to redirect to the Integration tab and continue the installation process outside of the Magento environment.
-Creating an ad, upgrading the account and activation information will be available after the integration.
+On the Marketing tab, you will see a new menu item called Magento Social.
+The Magento Social page contains abilities to redirect you to the Integration tab where you can continue the installation process outside of the Magento environment.
+Creating ads, upgrading your account and additional activation information will be available after the integration.

-#### Extension points
+#### Extension Points

-The Magento Social module does not provide extension points
+The Magento Social module does not provide extension points.